 What can One Call do for your business?

 Whether you’re a self-employed tradesman, you own the local café or you’re at the helm of a growing national retail empire; it’s important to ensure you safeguard the future of your business with a commercial insurance policy (sometimes also referred to as business insurance).

 It might not be a legal requirement, but a good commercial insurance policy will protect your business from all kinds of unforeseen and potentially devastating eventualities.
 For example, a robbery, fire, accident, defective product, rogue employee and more.

-Depending on your business, circumstances and insurer, you might be able to claim for things like legal expenses, compensation, and loss of income, additional staff costs, rent and more, if one of the above scenarios should arise.
+Depending on your business, circumstances and insurance provider, you might be able to claim for things like legal expenses, compensation, and loss of income, additional staff costs, rent and more, if one of the above scenarios should arise.

 Types of Business Insurance...